 Is committed to increasing the number of First Nations, Métis and Inuit students graduating from science and engineering programs in Canada.

-Shad awards a full bursary for an Indigenous student from the V.J.
-Kirkness program to attend Shad.
+Shad awards a full scholarship for an Indigenous student from the V.J.
+Kirkness program.

 YMCAs of Cambridge and Kitchener-Waterloo

 YMCAs of Cambridge & Kitchener-Waterloo work directly with newcomer and immigrant youth, many of whom come from low-income families.